Protect Your Pet's Dental Health

 The process to clean the teeth of animals is almost similar to human dental cleanings.
 Pets have thick tartar buildup which is removed using powerful ultrasonic scalers instead of hand scalers.
 After the tartar is removed, the tooth surfaces are polished with the same gritty paste that is used on people.

-Professional Extraction of Loose and Broken Teeth
+Professional Extraction Of Loose And Broken Teeth

 Bacteria can enter the root canal through the pulp cavity which is exposed by broken teeth and result in abscesses at the tooth root tip.
 These abscesses can create draining tracts below the eye or in the gums above the tooth of your pet and can be very painful in nature.